 In the context of the emerging COVID-19 pandemic, it has become essential to track the weekly number of deaths that occur.
 Deaths recorded on the National Population Register are provided to the SAMRC on a weekly basis.
 These have been scaled up to estimate the actual number of deaths by accounting for the people who are not on the population register and the under-registration of deaths.
-The estimated numbers are compared with the number that would be expected based on the historical data from 2018 and 2019.
+The methodology for the adjustment and predicted values have been changed to enable monitoring in 2021 and the reporting week has been changed to an ‘epi-week’ that runs from Sunday to Saturday.
+The estimated numbers are compared with the number that would be expected based on the historical data from 2014-2019 (see Methodological Note for more details).
 The number of deaths of persons 1-year and older are reported because birth registration was put on hold during lockdown stage 5 affecting the number of infant deaths recorded on this system.
 The start date of each week is represented on the graph.

 View the latest report

 - Weekly Report for 11 - 17 April 2021

 - Estimated Natural Deaths of Persons 1+ Years (Excel spreadsheet)

 - Correlation of Excess Natural Deaths with other Measures of the COVID-19 Pandemic in South Africa

 - Methodological Note